samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 - **Vercel Build Fix:** `vercel.json` now ensures core-logic is built before the web app, matching local build order and preventing deployment errors.
 - **Testing:** All E2E and unit tests must be run in terminal.
 All tests pass in Chromium, Firefox, and Webkit.
 - **Docs:** All foundational docs are now the project brain for non-coders and engineers alike.

 ---

+## Features
+- Task creation, completion, editing, deletion
+- Due date support (with manual SQL migration for E2E)
+- **Task Priority Levels** (schema, service, UI, API, docs, and tests complete; E2E migration must be applied manually due to network limitation)
+- Filtering, sorting, and inline editing
+- AI API integration for all major task actions

+## Testing & Migration Status
+- **Unit tests:** All pass for Task Priority Levels and Due Dates
+- **E2E tests:** Blocked until manual SQL migration for priority column is applied in E2E Supabase project
+- **Production:** All migrations must be version-controlled and applied via CLI/CI/CD; manual SQL is only a temporary E2E workaround

+## Protocol
+- See ENVIRONMENT_FILES.md and COMMANDS.md for up-to-date migration/testing instructions and workarounds
+- All agents must follow CTO policy for migrations and environment management

+---